rubenmunoz7/Office-365-Update-Installation-Script/README.md

 ---

 ## 📖 About <a name = "about"></a>
 This powershell script was created for, but not limited to NinjaOne, to use for endpoints.
 It accepts a CompanyName parameter that is prompted when the script is about to be ran.
-It ises that parameter to create a sompany-specific folder under the directory C:\ProgramData\NinjaTemp\O365\\**CompanyName**.
+It uses that parameter to create a sompany-specific folder under the directory C:\ProgramData\NinjaTemp\O365\\**CompanyName**.
 It then downloads the official Office Deployment Tool from Microsoft with:
 - A config.xml file with the following:
     - Microsoft 365 Apps for Enterprise